How to Use OBS Studio for Professional Video Streaming in 2025

-We explain how to use OBS Studio effectively and cover how to add audio and video sources.
-Furthermore, We tell you how to optimize OBS settings, position multiple video sources, choose the best encoder settings and much more.
-By the end, you’ll be well-equipped to start professional video streaming online.
+If this sounds like what you’re looking for, join us as we explain how to use OBS Studio and how to master all of its settings.
+Furthermore, we’ll tell you how to position multiple video sources, choose the best encoder, and more.
+By the end, you’ll be ready to start your very own professional online stream.

 Table of Contents